Part 2–San Diego Restaurant Takeout Day Trips: Gaslamp Quarter.

 Pizza: Ultimate Takeout Food

-Along with Ike’s Place (sandwiches), Chocolate (coffee, desserts), Maryjane’s (Americana) and Sab Lai (Thai food), I found three pizza places open for takeout and delivery in the Gaslamp.
-Dishing up slices and pies were Gaslamp Pizza and Pizza on 5th (which share management) and Tony’s Pizza.
+Along with Ike’s Place (sandwiches), Chocolate (coffee, desserts), Maryjane’s (Americana) and Sab Lai (Thai food), I find three pizza places open for takeout and delivery along Fifth Avenue in the Gaslamp.
+Dishing up slices and pies are Gaslamp Pizza and Pizza on 5th (which share management) and Tony’s Pizza.

 “Pizza is a takeout staple,” says Tony’s Pizza owner David Brewer.
 “It’s fast and it’s easy.”